Traveling with Credit Cards credit cards while on vacation is a good idea for a number of reasons:

 Look out for fees:

-When traveling abroad and using a credit card, watch out for the conversion fee that many banks levy to convert charges in foreign currencies to dollars, generally 1% of the purchase amount.
-Some banks charge a fee and some don’t so, if you have several cards, it’s worth checking with the issuers to see which one has the best deal.
+When traveling with credit cards abroad and using a credit card, watch out for the conversion fee that many banks levy to convert charges in foreign currencies to dollars, generally 2.5% of the purchase amount.
+Most banks charge a fee so, if you have several cards, it’s worth checking with the issuers to see which one has the best deal.
 Even with the conversion charge, many times ATM machines will have the best possible exchange rates and the lowest fees.

 With proper planning, credit cards are a convenient, secure and cost-effective means of payment when traveling.
 Just keep these tips in mind, and the next time you’re balancing on one foot at the security gate, you’ll be glad you did.